symfony-cmf/symfony-cmf-docs/components/routing.rst

 objects on the fly.
 The matcher is responsible of doing the actual match from request to a parameters array.

-Its other feature are the ``RouteEnhancerInterface`` strategies used to infer some routing parameters from the information provided by the match (see below).
+Its other feature are the ``RouteEnhancerInterface`` strategies used to infer routing parameters from the information provided by the match (see below).

 Nested Matcher
 ~~~~~~~~~~~~~~